jeffwright13/pytest-insight/docs/05_INTERACTIVE_SHELL_TUTORIAL.md

 # pytest-insight Interactive Shell Tutorial

 This document provides a practical guide to using the pytest-insight interactive shell for querying and analyzing test results.
-For a comprehensive overview of the pytest-insight architecture, please refer to [QUERY_COMPARE_ANALYZE.md](./QUERY_COMPARE_ANALYZE.md).
+For a comprehensive overview of the pytest-insight architecture, please refer to [02_ARCHITECTURE_OVERVIEW.md](./02_ARCHITECTURE_OVERVIEW.md).

+For a conceptual understanding of the four layers, see [01_CONCEPTUAL_FRAMEWORK.md](./01_CONCEPTUAL_FRAMEWORK.md).

 ## 1. Building Basic Queries